0xmagic0/BSCP-Guide/Topics/Web Cache Poisoning.md

 - **Cache-buster:**
     - Cached responses can mask unkeyed inputs.
     - Cache-busters are used during manual testing to detect and explore vulnerable requests. `Param Miner` can help with this.
-# Methodology
-- Find a request that functions as a cache oracle.
-Add cache buster
-- Identify unkeyed inputs.
-This is where the payload will be injected.
-(Burp Suite extension `Param Miner` can be used to automate it).
-- Assess how much damage could be done.
-The potential impact.
-- Inject into cache.
-- If that fails, gain a better understanding of how the cache works and find a cacheable target page.
-- Retry.
 # Possible factors that affect a page being cached
 - File extension
 - Content-type